 There are at least fourteen (14) known tentacles to this insatiable monster.
 Its den of Lords, its associates and offspring are too numerous to count and as difficult to identify.
 Ignored for so many decades and as many to prepare and countervail, the BU Inc. beast has slithered into a litany of feeding grounds.
 Some are familiar I assume, others maybe not so much:

 I will probe only five of these tentacles since there is not enough time to probe all fourteen and I could not do each justice and the exposure they deserve in this series.
 However, if you would like to read brief summaries of the other nine black (tentacle) markets then click here.
 Following are the five I believe harbor, amplify, and distribute plutocracy, not democracy, increased tyranny and the worst of human trauma and suffering to disadvantaged millions and their families.
 That in turn rewards the few BU Inc. kings, lords, their associates and spawn.
-Concluding this 4-part series will be a close up ugly and frightful look into America’s illegal gambling, phony pharma, human trafficking, ghost guns, and the human organ trade.
-The black byproducts of America’s unlawful corporate grey market.
+As I soon conclude this 5-part series, next in Part IV then five, will be close up ugly and frightful looks into America’s illegal gambling, phony pharma, human trafficking, ghost guns, and the human organ trade.
+The nemesising black byproducts of America’s unlawful corporate grey market.

-And also in my conclusion I will share some one-on-one personal stories of three homeless people out of ten I spoke with over the last 12-months.
+And in my conclusion (Part V) I will share some of my one-on-one personal stories of three homeless people (out of ten) I spoke with over the last 12-months.
 Just over a mile away from where I currently live is a part of Dallas called Preston Hollow.
 Further up a bit is North Dallas where the Dallas North Tollway cuts through on its way to Addison and Frisco, Texas, two suburbs that are some of the wealthiest in the DFW Metroplex.
 Barely over 1,400 feet from me to the south then east of 75/Central Expressway is a large number of rotating, roaming homeless persons.

 I met six of them at one nearby convenient store where they often loiter hoping to receive money or food and drink.
 The other four I met were not too far away either.
 There I often purchase my car’s gasoline at another convenient store that borders one of our many city public transit rail-stations.
 In this area are two or three times as many homeless people roaming and loitering for the exact same help.
 The stark demarcations of haves and have nots within a 2 ½ square mile area is remarkable and curious.
 I hope you can return to read their personal stories that speak directly to what my BU Inc. series reveals: how and why these underworld markets thrive and who suffers.